lelehinna/Leslie-Undergraduate4A-Resume/README.md

 # LeslieResume

-# Please downloaded the file package and open the index.html with any browser.
+# Please download the file package and open the index.html with any browser.
 #